 Putting It All Together

-Create a main entry point file src/index.ts that sets up our AWP agent:
+Create a main entry point file src/index.ts that sets up our AG-UI agent:

 // src/index.ts